x123/kdy-iss/docs/sail-handling.md

 3. (Tailor, Bowman) Hoist the pole until it's horizontal.
 The tailor pulls the line in the cockpit (no winch needed!), the bowman clicks it in the mast (racing: Set a mark on the uphaul for how far you need to pull it).
+   The port jib sheet has to run free if the pole is hoisted under the jib sheet.
-4. (trimmer) opens the barber hauler on the starboard side.
+4. (Trimmer) opens the barber hauler on the starboard side.
-5. (all hands) Hoisting the spinnaker: Skipper holds a downwind course, bowman is at the mast to pull the halyard, tailor pulls the halyard at the pit.
+5. (Everybody) Hoisting the spinnaker: Skipper holds a downwind course, bowman is at the mast to pull the halyard, tailor pulls the halyard at the pit.
 It is not put on a winch, but pumped to get it to the top.
    Once the spinnaker is up, bowman announces "top".